Build a life of true value and live abundantly.

 Roku’s claim to fame is that it is a “Netflix Streamer” for under $100 dollars, that you can setup in under 3 minutes!
 The Roku is a box that you hook up to your TV, and it connects to your wireless internet.
 Once connected you can begin streaming Netflix, but it does so much more than that such as streaming music to your TV for free using Pandora, News from CNN, FOX News, CBS, NBC, and they have premium channels that you can add if you want to pay for them.
 Roku has a few different types of boxes including one that supports high definition.

-Cost: Boxes Range from $90.00 – $130.00, Channels range from a few dollars a year to a few dollars a month, Netflix costs $8.99 a month.
+Cost: Boxes Range from $90.00 – $130.00, Channels range from free, to a few dollars a year to a few dollars a month, Netflix starting at $7.99 a month.

 Discount Link: Use our link to get $10.00 off your purchase!